jiveshs98/Shopnix-E-commerce-Website/README.md

  Install XAMPP on Windows and save the contents in htdocs folder under any folder name.

- The project contains an e-commerce website and an admin panel to make changes.
+ The project contains an e-commerce website for front-end and an admin panel to make real-time changes at the backend.